ioBroker/ioBroker.cloud/README.md

 ![Intro](img/intro.png)

 ### Instance
-All requests from cloud adapter will be routed to some WEB Instance.
+All requests from cloud adapter will be routed to specific WEB Instance.
 User must specify here the WEB instance, that will be showed to user, when he logs in https://iobroker.net site.

 ### Allow self-signed certificates
 If you use standard iobroker.net cloud, you can deactivate it.
 This option is only important if own cloud used.